suzuki-hoge/hoge-works/README.md

 6:
 7: good practice!

-> % e/"^#"/d

-1: welcome to line-editor
-2:
-3: this work is coding practice with simple line editor creation
-4: if you are interested in line editor, check out linux "ed"
-5:
-6: good practice!

-> 3, $/execute/"\w$"/c p
+> 1, $/execute/\w$/c p

-1: welcome to line-editor
+1: Welcome to line-editor.
-2:
+2: # made by suzuki-hoge.
+3:
-3: This work is coding practice with simple line editor creation.
+4: This work is coding practice with simple line editor creation.
-4: If you are interested in line editor, check out linux "ed".
+5: if you are interested in line editor, check out linux "ed"
-5:
+6:
-6: good practice!
+7: good practice!

 >
 ```